Titles and Roles

 - Assistant Professor, Department of Dermatology

 - Emory University School of Medicine

 - Cancer Prevention and Control

-Howa Yeung, MD, is an Instructor in the Department of Dermatology at Emory University School of Medicine.
+Howa Yeung, MD, is an Assistant Professor in the Department of Dermatology at Emory University School of Medicine.
 A board certified dermatologist, Dr. Yeung specializes in the treatment of melanoma and other skin cancers.

 Dr. Yeung is a member of American Academy of Dermatology, Society for Investigative Dermatology, Atlanta Association for Dermatology and Dermatologic Surgery, and Gay and Lesbian Dermatology Association.